-Related Parties Relationships with the Group

-Other entities within the Phoenix TV Group Under common control by Phoenix TV

-China Mobile Communication Corporation ("China Mobile") A shareholder of Phoenix TV

-Henan Fengyi Feiyang Network Technology Limited ("Fengyi Technology") Available-for-sale debt investee

-Mr. Gao Ximin and Mr. Qiao Haiyan Legal shareholders of Tianying Jiuzhou and employees of the Group

-Mr. Zou Ming and Ms Wang Xiaojia Legal shareholder of Fenghuang Ronghe and employee of the Group
+Related Parties Relationships with the Group Other entities within the Phoenix TV Group Under common control by Phoenix TV China Mobile Communication Corporation ("China Mobile") A shareholder of Phoenix TV Henan Fengyi Feiyang Network Technology Limited ("Fengyi Technology") Investee Mr. Gao Ximin and Mr. Qiao Haiyan Legal shareholders of Tianying Jiuzhou and employees of the Group Mr. Zou Ming and Ms Wang Xiaojia Legal shareholders of Fenghuang Ronghe and employees of the Group

-In addition to those disclosed elsewhere in the financial statements, the Group had the following significant related party transactions for the years ended December 31, 2020, 2021 and 2022 (in thousands):
+In addition to those disclosed elsewhere in the financial statements, the Group had the following related party transactions for the years ended December 31, 2021, 2022 and 2023 (in thousands):